Corporate social and environmental responsibility

 Our commitments:

-We aim to ensure that by 2024 at least 35% of female staff hold positions of responsibility (deputy director or above at the head office or in the branch network), and are continuing our efforts to reduce the gender pay gap.
-In terms of governance, our target is for at least 40% of our Executive Board members to be female by 2024, four years ahead of the legal deadline.
+We have already surpassed our goal of having 35% of female staff in management roles (the figure was 38.2% at end-2024) and are continuing our work to close the gender pay gap.
+In governance, our target is for at least 40% of our Executive Committee members to be female by 2024, four years ahead of the legal deadline.
 We are also committed to keeping the share of disabled staff in our workforce at a minimum of 6%.

 The skills needed to carry out our different activities are changing.
-As a result, we have negotiated a career management agreement with social partners, and signed a company-wide training and skills development agreement that goes beyond the legal framework in place.
+As a result, we have signed a career management agreement with our social partners, along with a company-wide training and skills development plan that goes beyond legal requirements.

-Share of women holding a management position at the Banque de France at the end of 2022, up from 23% in 2017 and exceeding the target set for 2024 in the amendment to the company-wide agreement
+Share of women holding a management position at the Banque de France at the end of 2024 (up from 23% in 2017)

-Over three-quarters of Banque de France staff signed a remote working agreement in September 2021
+More than 80% of Banque de France staff have signed a remote working agreement

 The Banque de France uses corporate sponsorship as a tool to serve the public interest.
 Its main sponsorship focuses are: